 Audio defaults

-The Audio section sets the game’s default sounds and videos.
+A game’s default sounds and videos are set on Displays → All displays, with the alert sound under Objectives → Settings → Hints.
 Each field picks a file from the game media library or the shared media library.

 Intro and outro video